CBorowski-dev/docs-operaton-org/content/update/minor/711-to-712/jboss.md

 ## Update Cockpit, Tasklist, and Admin

-The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on a JBoss/Wildfly instance:
+The following steps are required to update the Operaton web applications Cockpit, Tasklist, and Admin on a JBoss/Wildfly instance:

 1. Undeploy an existing web application with a name like `camunda-webapp`
-2. Download the Camunda web application archive from our [Artifact Repository][webapp-jboss].
+2. Download the Operaton web application archive from our [Artifact Repository][webapp-jboss].
    Alternatively, switch to the private repository for the enterprise version (credentials from license required).
    Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-jboss.war`.
 3. Deploy the web application archive to your JBoss/Wildfly instance.